 Productivity refers to the number of units manufactured in a given period of time.
 Do you have a set goal for what the productivity output should be for your business within a certain timeframe (week, month, quarter, or year)?
 If your goal supports the production of 100 units per week, for example, how many actual units are produced at the end of that week?
 If you come up short, what adjustments do you need to make to hit production targets?
 What are the second-order consequences?
 Are you going to miss delivery dates for a key customer?
 The manufacturing sector, with its in-time delivery model, leaves little slack for missed shipments.

 Secondly, you need to understand your efficiency rates.
 Of those 100 units, were any of them returned because of a defect?
 Do you have an identified target efficiency rate for your business?
 Many manufacturing companies operate around 60-80% efficiency.
 Does that number line up with your overall business targets and the number of units that need to be sold to achieve your business goals?
-If your current business efficiency number is not where you want it to be, it’s important to examine your process to look for ways to improve those efficiencies, eliminate redundancies and streamline the process.
+If your current business efficiency number is not where you want it to be, it’s important to examine your process to look for ways to improve those efficiencies, eliminate redundancies and streamline the process (check out our leader's guide to implementing OKRs.)

 Next, you need to look at the opportunities and threats facing your industry or market.
 Do new trade tariffs impact your production?
 Is the pipeline of new orders impacted by any external factor that’s beyond your control?
-Are there any issues developing in your supply chain that you need to mitigate in order to maintain your production schedules?
-As an example just a few years ago General Motors viewed their competition solely as other producers of motor vehicles, little did they know that Uber, Lyft and autonomous vehicles would provide competition.
+Are there any issues developing in your supply chain that you need to mitigate to maintain your production schedule?
+As an example, just a few years ago General Motors viewed their competition solely as other producers of motor vehicles, little did they know that Uber, Lyft and autonomous vehicles would provide competition.

 With all of that data, it’s time to get into planning your quarter.
 Like Ferris Bueller says, “Life moves pretty fast.”
 Before you know what’s hit you, you’ll be looking at the end of the quarter when you felt like you’d just completed planning.
 It’s important to carve out time each month to check in on and refocus your annual and quarterly plans.
 You have 13 weeks each quarter to move the needle on your business goals, so here are four key steps in working your quarterly plan.